 Individuals signing off on DOE funded multifamily work must have a QCI certification and must have completed a comprehensive training program based on the NREL Multifamily QCI JTA.
-(Delayed Implementation for PY22, more information to come).

 To allow increased flexibility, KWAP allows subrecipient employed, KWAP certified individuals who have a HEP Energy Auditor certification to conduct LIEAP funded final inspections.
 Success on the written exam and QCI certification is preferred, but not required for LIEAP.
 Temporary field waivers to this LIEAP requirement may be granted by KHRC in special circumstances by request in writing.